Presbyopia: Treatment

+To treat presbyopia, different methods are used to compensate for the eyes' poor accommodation.
 Images captured by the eye are translated into electric signals that are transmitted to the brain where they are interpreted.
 Presbyopia can be addressed in two components of the visual system, either improving the capturing of images by the eyes, or (in principle) image processing in the brain.
 Eye treatments include corrective lenses, eye drops, and surgery.